annleefores/cruddur/journal/week0.md

 ```

 - Deployed and copied the function URL.
-- Open up Insomnia or any other API development platform and send this curl request.
-Make sure to replace the URL with _Lambda function URL_.
+- Send this curl request using Insomnia or another API development platform.
+Replace the URL with the _Lambda function URL_.

 ```bash
 curl -X POST \